 Evergreen shrub.
 Native to California coastal areas.
 Grows to 5–8 ft. tall and wide.
 Spring flowers, in clusters 4–16 in. long, are usually yellow but may be lilac, bluish, white, or some mixture of those colors.
 Striking beach plant.
 Little or no water.Lupinus argenteus

 Perennial.
 Native to the Southwest, Sierra Nevada, and the Rocky Mountains.
-To 2 ft. high, 1 ft. wide, with silvery-haired stems and (usually) smooth leaves.
-Flowers variable in color—usually blue, sometimes lilac or white.
-Moderate to regular water.Lupinus hybrid
+Grows to 2 ft. high and 1 ft. wide, with silvery-haired stems and (usually) smooth leaves.
+Flowers are variable in color—usually blue, sometimes lilac or white.
+Moderate to regular water.Lupinus hybrids

 New Generation hybrids are like Russell hybrids, from which they’re descended, but in more intense colors on sturdier plants that flower longer during the season and live longer (7 or 8 years).

 Russell hybrids have tall spikes of white, cream, yellow, pink, red, orange, blue, purple, or bicolored flowers.
 This is the classic.

 Self-sown seedlings won’t resemble the parents.Lupinus microcarpus densiflorus

 Annual.
 California native grows to 1 1/2–2 ft. high and wide, with white, yellow, pink, or lavender-tinged flowers in spikes to 1 ft. long.
 ‘Ed Gedling’, a selection of L. m. d. aureus, is a choice form with bright yellow flowers.
 Sow in fall for spring bloom.
 Little or no water to moderate water.Lupinus nanus